Opteo/google-ads-api/README.md

 ### On error hooks:

-- `onQueryError`
+- `onQueryError` - `query` and `report`
-- `onStreamError`
+- `onStreamError` - `reportStream` (but **not** `reportStreamRaw`)
 - `onMutationError`

 These hooks are executed when a query/stream/mutation throws an error.
 If there error is a Google Ads failure then it will be converted to a `GoogleAdsFailure` first.
 The error can be accessed in these hooks with the `error` argument.
+Note that the `onStreamError` hook will not work with the `reportStreamRaw` method to avoid blocking the thread.

 ```ts
 import { OnQueryError } from "google-ads-api";